Kenwhite23/Python-coding-challenge/SOLUTION.md

  send request
  receive data and store it
  close socket
- from data get content type and store it from data get response code and store it from data get number of headers and store it from data get number of lines in body and store it if content type (text/html or text/plain) Print to user:
+ from data get content type and print to user from data get response code and print to user from data get number of headers and print to user from data get number of lines in body and print to user (text/html or text/plain) Print to user:
     Content Type:
     Response: